clausqr/ros2-vscode-dev-containers/README.md

 - `SSH_ENABLED`: Set this to `1` to enable SSH access, or `0` to disable it.
 - `SSH_PORT`: Specify the port to use for SSH access.
 The default is `20022`.

-When SSH is enabled, you can connect to the container using the following command:
+When SSH is enabled, the script will mount the `~/.ssh` folder from the host to the container.
+You can connect to the container using the same credentials as for the host as the default network mode is `host`.

+Connect using the following command:

 ```bash
 ssh -l <username> -p <port> <container_ip>